shieldgenerator7/DnD-Stories/Library/Spells_DC20.md

 # Conjure Tea Cup

-Conjuration Cantrip
+Conjuration (Cantrip)

-Casting Time: 1 bonus action
+Cost: 1 AP

 Range: Self

-Components: V

 Duration: 1 minute

-You speak the name of a tea, and a tea cup filled with fresh tea of that kind appears in your hand, on a flat surface within 5ft of you, or at your feet.
+You speak the name of a tea, and a tea cup filled with fresh tea of that kind appears in your hand, on a flat surface within 1 Space of you, or at your feet.

-As an object interaction, you may sip it to restore 1d4 hp.
+As a Minor Action, you may sip it to restore 1 Rest Point.

-The tea is bound to you.
-If anyone touches the cup, the cup disappears.
-If the tea is spilled, it vanishes before it hits the ground.
+The tea cup is spill-proof.
+If it would spill or break, it instead vanishes.

 # Death Spotting